brombres/ImageSize/README.md

     Crops to fill or fit an aspect ratio. 'aspect-fill 1024x768' equivalent to 'aspect-fill 4x3'.
     Uses current 'anchor' point or 'center' by default.

-  column
-    Joins all images into a single vertical column, resizing as necessary to the width of the widest image.
-Incompatible with the 'replace' option.
-See also: grid and row.

   crop [WxH | Wx | xH]
     Crops/expands image using current 'anchor' point (default: 'center').

   flip | hflip | vflip
     Flips (mirrors) an image horizontally or vertically. 'flip' == 'hflip'.

-  grid [WxH | Wx | xH]
-    Arranges all images into a single grid.
-Incompatible with the 'replace' option.
-See also: column and row.

   output <filepath>
     Designates output folder, filename, or format - use 'replace' instead of 'output' to replace